 Cost Sharing with In-Network Providers

-Cost sharing defines the patient financial obligation after health insurance pays in-network providers.
-Participating dentists, doctor, and hospitals accept the “allowed amount” found on your explanation of benefits statement as payment in full – less any remaining patient cost-sharing obligations.
+Cost-sharing defines patient financial obligation after health insurance pays in-network providers.
+Participating dentists, doctors, and hospitals accept the “allowed amount” found on your explanation of benefits statement as payment in full – less any remaining patient cost-sharing obligations.

 The deductible is the amount the individual or family pays before the health insurance plan begins covering services.
 After you meet the in-network deductible, you are responsible for funding only the copayments and coinsurance until reaching the MOOP for the plan year.